dangarmat/dangarmat.github.io/_posts/2018-02-17-CSP2018-Fri-Additional-Posters.md

 ![intensityplots01](/images/intensityplots01.png "intensityplots01")

-A third visual, inclusion in an intensity decile plots, focuses attention on a single decile of I think similarity.
-So this 10th decile is the "least intense" that is, most dissimilar I think, the outliers that are hardest to cluster.
+A third visual, inclusion in an intensity decile plots, focuses attention on a single decile of intensity, which I think measures disimilarity from a medoid observation.
+So this 10th decile is the "most intense" that is, most dissimilar I think, the outliers that are hardest to cluster.
 I think the story is these rows are outliers because each drops on and off a cluster with different dimensions of principal components considered.

 ![intensityplots02](/images/intensityplots02.png "intensityplots02")

 To get a sense how many dimensions are needed for analysis, she uses a plot of Jaccard similarity vs. number of PCs.
-And based on (the most similar decile of observations?) decile 1, determines 12 dimensions provides enough information for dimension reduction in this case for her research question.
+And based on (the most central decile of observations?) decile 1, determines 12 dimensions provides enough information for dimension reduction in this case for her research question.

 ![intensityplots03](/images/intensityplots03.png "intensityplots03")

-I don't really have a clear sense from the poster how to read graphs like this, what they mean and what they don't, but they do look helpful to get to answering the question of how many principal components are needed for sufficient summary in most use cases.
+I don't really have a clear sense from the poster how to read these plots, what they mean and what they don't, but they do look helpful to get to answering the question of how many principal components are needed for sufficient summary in most use cases.
 Her [code is available](https://zenodo.org/record/167450) to work with.

 up next: [Additional Sessions I Wish I'd Attended](https://dgarmat.github.io/CSP2018-Fri-Additional/)